Short Term Health Insurance FAQ

 Can I get a financial subsidy when I buy short term health insurance?

 No, short term medical insurance does not qualify for any cost assistance from the government, unlike marketplace insurance plans.
+That is why it’s important to check your eligibility for a financial subsidy on the marketplace exchange before purchasing a short term medical plan.

 Can I renew my short term health insurance plan?